 marie.brossier@pol.ulaval.ca

-Funding: Social Sciences and Humanities Research Council, Insight Grant (Canada)
+Funded by the Social Sciences and Humanities Research Council, Insight Grant (Canada) (2016-2021 extended to 2024 due to Covid).

-My role: Co-researcher with Muriel Gomez-Perez (History, Laval University, principal investigator) and Cédric Jourde (Political Science, University of Ottawa, co-researcher)
+Co-researcher with PI Muriel Gomez-Perez (History, Laval University) and Cédric Jourde (Political Science, University of Ottawa, co-researcher).

 Enregistrement Pélerins Hajj, Dakar